viscid-hub/Viscid/doc/functions.rst

 Class                                Description
 ===================================  =================================================
 :py:func:`viscid.calc_streamlines`   Calculate streamlines
+:py:func:`viscid.interp`             Interpolation, use `kind` kwarg for trilinear /
+                                     nearest neighbor
-:py:func:`viscid.interp`             Interpolation, use kind kwarg for trilin/nearest :py:class:`viscid.Point`             Collection of hand picked points :py:class:`viscid.Line`              A line between 2 points :py:class:`viscid.Plane`             A plane difined be an origin and a normal :py:class:`viscid.Volume`            A Volume of points on a uniform cartesian grid :py:class:`viscid.Sphere`            Points on the surface of a sphere :py:class:`viscid.SphericalCap`      A cap of points around the pole of a sphere
+:py:class:`viscid.Point`             Collection of hand picked points :py:class:`viscid.Line`              A line between 2 points :py:class:`viscid.Plane`             A plane defined by an origin and a normal vector :py:class:`viscid.Volume`            A Volume of points on a uniform cartesian grid :py:class:`viscid.Sphere`            Points on the surface of a sphere :py:class:`viscid.SphericalCap`      A cap of points around the pole of a sphere